Traditional Bakewell Tart

 With a crisp and buttery shortbread crust, cherry jam, and an almond frangipane sponge layer, this Traditional Bakewell Tart is a perfect breakfast or dessert.

-A long, long time ago (we’re talking a decade here), I participated in monthly challenges with a group known as the Daring Bakers.
+A long, long time ago (we’re talking over 15 years), I participated in monthly challenges with a group known as the Daring Bakers.

 Participation in the group encouraged me to try many things I don’t particularly like enough to make by hand (French macarons, cannoli shells) or things that require so much time, it’s just plain easier to buy them in the store (puff pastry, phyllo dough).

-I’m a big fan of fruit-flavored sweets and love almond in any form.
+I’m a big fan of fruit-flavored sweets and love almonds in any form.
 I sliced away at that Bakewell Tart for breakfast for a week and was truly sad when it was gone.

 What is a Bakewell Tart?

-A Bakewell tart is a British tart made with layers of a shortbread crust, fruity jam, spongy frangipane, and flaked almonds.
-They originated in the town of Bakewell in Derbyshire, England.
+A Bakewell tart is a British almond tart made with layers of a shortbread crust, fruity jam, spongy frangipane, and flaked almonds.
+It originated in the town of Bakewell in Derbyshire, England.

 A Bakewell tart isn’t super-sweet, making it perfect for afternoon tea (or even breakfast!), but just sweet enough that it’s still delicious for dessert.
-It’s not challenging to make, although it’s a little time-consuming with chilling the dough.
+It’s not challenging to make, although it’s a little time-consuming.

 But trust me: this is well worth the effort.

-Bakewell Tarts aren’t particularly common here in the U.S. (I never heard of one before the Daring Bakers’ challenge, and I’ve never seen one since!), so I think it’s a fun unexpected treat for a gathering or party.
-When everyone else brings cupcakes to a gathering, you get to stand out just a little.
+Bakewell Tarts aren’t particularly common here in the U.S. (I never heard of one before the Daring Bakers’ challenge, and I’ve never seen one in person since!), so I think it’s a fun unexpected treat for a gathering or party.
+When everyone brings cupcakes to a gathering, you stand out just a little.

 Layers of a Bakewell Tart